Parameter-free Dynamic Regret: Time-varying Movement Costs, Delayed Feedback, and Memory: Problem Setting

-\paragraph{Goal.} Our main goal is to design \emph{parameter-free} algorithms for the above problem that guarantee dynamic regret bounds simultaneously adapting to (i) the realized first-order information in the observed gradients $(g_t)_{t\ge 1}$, (ii) the (time-varying) movement-cost coefficients $(\lambda_t)_{t\ge 1}$, and (iii) the complexity of the comparator sequence $(u_t)_{t\ge 1}$.
-Importantly, we do so in an \emph{unconstrained} setting with $\cW = \R^n$, which makes it substantially more challenging to obtain parameter-free guarantees that remain meaningful without a-priori bounds on comparator norms or path length.
-Finally, we show that guarantees for OCO with time-varying movement costs yield clean reductions to other notable online learning problems: they imply parameter-free dynamic regret bounds for \emph{OCO with time-varying memory} (via standard Lipschitzness assumptions) and, perhaps more surprisingly, for \emph{OCO with delayed feedback}.
+\paragraph{Goal.} Our main goal is to design \emph{parameter-free} algorithms for the above problem that guarantee dynamic regret bounds simultaneously adapting to (i) the realized sequence of observed gradients $(g_t)_{t\ge 1}$, (ii) the (time-varying) movement-cost coefficients $(\lambda_t)_{t\ge 1}$, and (iii) the complexity of the comparator sequence $(u_t)_{t\ge 1}$, measured via its \emph{path-length} $P_T\defeq\sum_{t=2}^T\norm{\cmp_t-\cmp_\tmm}$ and \emph{effective diameter} $M\defeq\max_t\norm{\cmp_t}$.
+Importantly, throughout this paper we focus in particular on the \emph{unconstrained} setting, with $\cW = \R^n$, which makes it substantially more challenging to obtain parameter-free guarantees that remain meaningful without \textit{a priori} bounds on comparator norms or path length.
+We show that guarantees for OCO with time-varying movement costs yield clean reductions to other notable online learning problems: they imply parameter-free dynamic regret bounds for \emph{OCO with time-varying memory} (via standard Lipschitzness assumptions) and, perhaps more surprisingly, for \emph{OCO with delayed feedback}.